Hins-Hu/vrp-sa/README.md

+# Optimal Routing for Semi-Autonomous Trucks with Budget Constraints

 ## Caveat
 1. Examples 101 to 103 are VRPs without budget constraints
 2. Examples 100 to 104 contains only visualization (no file recording optimization information).